 Impromptu Drawing of US : We Are *Almost All Immigrants is a participatory drawing and improvisational music event, based on the game of Musical Chairs—but in this activity, no one is ever left out.
-The performance is created in real time by the participants: those feeling marginalized and those in solidarity with the marginalized.
+The performance was created in real time by the participants: those feeling marginalized and those in solidarity with the marginalized.
 We transformed our American flag into a flag of US.
 The Impromptu Drawing is a meditation on unity and sharing in which we break down imaginary boundaries that divide us while we create together playfully.
-Everyone is welcome!
+Everyone was welcome!

 The event took place at the studio of artist Connie Bostic in Fairview, NC, on Saturday, March 18.

 Participants brought a brunch dish and musical instruments to share.
 Drawing supplies were provided.
 We met around a large table that had been painted to represent the American flag.
-There, we ate our meal together, after which we will drew each other’s faces—and faces on top of faces—to the stop-and-go rhythm of the emerging music we created together simultaneously.
+There, we ate our meal together, after which we drew each other’s faces—and faces on top of faces—to the stop-and-go rhythm of the emerging music we created together simultaneously.

 ^ Intimate, warm, lit space that hosted US.
 Thank you Connie Bostic!